ton-society/grants-program/announcements/liquidity award program.md

 - Tier 2: 50,000 - 100,000
 - Tier 3: 120,000+

-MAU is generally defined as monthly unique website visit and transaction
+MAU is generally defined as monthly unique website visit and transaction.
+Not an evaluation metric but guideline for the protocols.

 ## Terms